pjaap/ConstantObjects.jl/README.md

 The helper type `MaybeConst{T}` is just an alias for `Union{T, Const{T}}`.

 ## Trust

-You will quickly find out that all of this will break down if type annotated external functions are called with constant objects.
+You will quickly find that this breaks down when type-annotated external functions are called with constant objects.

-To circumvent this, we __trust__ certain functions and hand over the stored mutable object.
+To circumvent this, we __trust__ certain functions and hand back the stored mutable object temporarily.
 In detail, we remove the constant layer with `remove_const`, call the function, and call `make_const` on the return value.

 > [!NOTE]
-> This is currently only implemented for Base functions like `getindex`, `iterate`, `size`.
-And for some `LinearAlgebra` functions like `det` and `norm`.
+> This is currently only implemented for some Base functions like `getindex`, `iterate`, `size`, and for some `LinearAlgebra` functions like `det` and `norm`.
-> An efficient mechnism to add a large chunks of trusted functions is needed.
+> An efficient mechanism to add a large collection of trusted functions is needed.

 ## How does it work?

-Pretty simple: We wrap an object by the wrapper type `Const`.
+Pretty simple: we wrap an object by the wrapper type `Const`.
 We implement `setproperty!` and `setindex!` to error.
 All `getproperty` calls are forwarded to the `_stored_object`, except the call for this object itself.
-The return values of `getproperty` are passed through `make_const` be also constant.
+The return values of `getproperty` are passed through `make_const` and are also made constant.

-Julia's own types which fulfill `isbitstype` are excluded from the `Const` wrapper in `make_const`, since those objects already have the desired properties [by design](https://docs.julialang.org/en/v1/base/base/#Base.isbitstype).
+Julia's own types which fulfill `isbitstype` are excluded from the `Const` wrapper in `make_const`, since those objects already have the desired properties [by design](https://docs.julialang.org/en/v1[...]).

 Hence, `make_const(42)` will simply return `42` and `make_const("mutable_string")` will add the `Const` type, since the string is mutable.

 This makes "low level" data access in `Arrays` and other containers applicable to math operations.

 ## Open problems

-- user facing way to add __trusted__ methods
+- user-facing way to add __trusted__ methods (ideas and PRs are welcome)
 - `Const{T}` loses all type relations of `T` (`supertypes`, `T <: SomeAbstractType`)